 Physical, chemical, microbiological, and sensory analysis are all critical elements of complete quality program.
 In some instances, more sophisticated analyses should be outsourced to an independent laboratory.
 Integrate analyses into QC and QA protocols.

-Continuous Improvement and Preventive Maintenance
+Level 6: Continuous Improvement and Preventive Maintenance

 Breweries should strive to improve their processes and expand the scope of their quality program as production increases.
 The best quality programs have robust preventive maintenance plans.
 Scheduling maintenance will result in higher quality processes and reduced down-time.
 Maintenance will also help prevent some potential food safety hazards.